gibbz00/evolve/README.md

 ### Requirements

 * An SD-card (recommended size is at least 8GB)
-* A decent CLI interface in a mostly POSIX compliant environment. macOS and most Linux distros (in WSL too) should be fine.
-But don't quote me on that.
+* A decent CLI interface in a mostly POSIX compliant environment.
+Most Linux distros work for sure (WSL too).
+BSDs, macOS should be fine, but don't quote me on that.
     * Dependencies:
     `
         curl